-A dividend reinvestment plan is an option from its dividend policy offered by the company that allows shareholders to automatically reinvest their cash dividends in the additional shares of the company.
+A dividend reinvestment plan is an option offered by the company that allows shareholders to automatically reinvest their cash dividends in the additional shares of the company.
+This plan offers the advantage of compounding earnings.
 Another term for it is DRP or DRIP.
 Shareholders need to inform the company if they wish to be part of DRIP.
 Shareholders can choose to invest all or some parts of the cash dividend into additional shares under this plan.

 Dividend Reinvestment Plan Example

 |The market price of the share||$ 30 / Share|

 Let’s say you hold 2000 shares of company X. You have opted for 100% DRIP participation, so all of your cash dividends will be reinvested in additional shares of the company.
 The market price of the share is $30/ Share, and the company is offering them a 2% discount.
 So the price would be $ 29.4/ Share.
 So you will receive 340 shares ($10,000/ $29.4) instead of receiving a dividend of $10,000.
 Your total holding would be 10,340 shares.
 The fractional amount forgone because of the rounding off is carried forward to the next dividend payment. ($ 29.4*340= $9,996 < $10,000)

 - Dividend Reinvestment Plan: Definition

 - Advantages of Dividend Reinvestment Plan

 - Disadvantages of Dividend Reinvestment Plan